Verga1/after_skool/README.md

 #### Management section

 This section is available only for admin.
-This is a dropdown button in the navbar, when clicked on provides with three options
+This is a dropdown button in the navbar, when clicked it takes you to:
-1. Add a club - To add a new club to the Shop section
+1. Add a club page - To add a new club to the Shop section
+2. All clubs can be edited or deleted form the booking/club page

+### Other features
+Scroll to top button added which is a convenience especially when viewing fom tablet or mobile Message success/alert/error/warning toasts depending on the function.
+These can be closed or will be closed automatically after 3 secs

 ### Surface